vbalab/ysda/semester_01/cpp/notes.md

 ## lvalue & rvalue

-Object **has identity** if:
+Object **has identity** if both:

-1. it occupies a distinct region of storage in memory _and_
+1. It occupies a distinct region of storage in memory
-2. persists beyond a single expression.
+2. Persists beyond a single expression

-Object **can be moved** if:
+Object **can be moved** if both:

-1. It has a move constructor or move assignment operator defined (either explicitly or implicitly) _and_
+1. It has a move constructor or move assignment operator defined (either explicitly or implicitly)

 2. The object is used in a context that allows moving — i.e., it’s an rvalue or xvalue (e.g., `std::move(x)`).